tenent007963/Photo2PPT/README.md

  2. Add support for pasting local image files
  3. "Status" socket able to check if server side is online and return appropriate info
  4. Auto reconnect for both server & client
+ 5. Set a function to check if console is enabled and output console